h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_1_Quiz.md

 3. [📚] How can we geometrically interpret the projection of vector $\mathbf{y}$ onto the column space of $\mathbf{X}$ in a linear regression context?

 For a detailed explanation of this problem, including step-by-step solutions and key insights, see [Question 7: Vector Spaces in Regression](L3_1_7_explanation.md).

+## Question 8

+### Problem Statement
+Consider the bias-variance decomposition in the context of model complexity.
+You have two models:

+- Model A: A simple model with bias = 0.50 and variance = 0.25
+- Model B: A more complex model with bias = 0.21 and variance = 1.69

+#### Task
+1. Calculate the total expected error (bias² + variance) for both models
+2. Which model would you select based on total expected error?
+3. Explain the bias-variance trade-off and why increasing model complexity can lead to higher variance
+4. In which scenarios might you prefer a model with higher bias but lower variance?

+For a detailed explanation of this problem, including step-by-step solutions and key insights, see [Question 8: Bias-Variance Trade-off](L3_1_8_explanation.md).